aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ## (optional) Create an example MSK cluster

 If you don't have an existing MSK cluster you can use our example MSK deployment with basic configuration and Unauthorized access.
-Use `cdktf deploy` inside the [example-cluster](../example-cluster/) folder to deploy the example MSK cluster.
+Follow the instructions inside the [example-cluster](../example-cluster/README.md) folder to deploy the example MSK cluster.
 Note the `mskClusterName` from the outputs as you'll need this later.
+You will need to set the [MSK client auth method](#msk-client-authentication-method) env var to `Unauthorized`.

 ## Required Terraform Variables